JuliaIO/VideoIO.jl/README.md

 $(VideoIO_PKG_DIR)/src/ffmpeg/SWScale/v2/LIBSWSCALE.jl.

 Check these files to enable any needed functionality that isn't already enabled.
-Note that you'll probably need to do this for each version of the package for both ffmpeg and libav, and that the interfaces do change some from version to version.
+Note that you'll probably need to do this for each version of the package for ffmpeg, and that the interfaces do change some from version to version.

 Note that, in general, the low-level functions are not very fun to use,